isma0015-debug/Machine-Learning-Projects/Loan_Prediction/Readme.md

 ## Intro
 In finance, a loan is the lending of money by one or more individuals, organizations, or other entities to other individuals, organizations etc. The recipient (i.e., the borrower) incurs a debt and is usually liable to pay interest on that debt until it is repaid as well as to repay the principal amount borrowed.

 This notebook is to predict which of the customers will have their loan approved.
+Our aim from the project is to make use of pandas, matplotlib, & seaborn libraries from python to extract insights from the data and  xgboost, & scikit-learn libraries for machine learning.

+And in the end, to predict whether the loan applicant can replay the loan or not using voting ensembling techniques of combining the predictions from multiple machine learning algorithms.

 ## Major observation from the data